-- 15. The Panel's Rules for Proceedings set out the documents which an applicant needs to lodge.9 - 16.
+- 15. The Panel's Procedural Rules set out the documents which an applicant needs to lodge. - 16.
 In general, the material needed to review an ASIC decision should be contained in the application to ASIC, other submissions received by ASIC and ASIC's decision (and reasons if any).
 However, the review application should state the reasons why the Panel should substitute a different decision (or give a direction that will lead to ASIC making a fresh decision in a different way). - 17.
-While a procedural irregularity with ASIC's decision-making may support a decision by the Panel to conduct proceedings, 10 it is not
+While a procedural irregularity with ASIC's decision-making may support a decision by the Panel to conduct proceedings, it is not

-8 (1979) 24 ALR 577.
-See also Re Allstate Explorations NL [1999] AATA 1019, upheld on appeal: Sabatica Pty Ltd v Allstate Exploration NL [2000] FCA 92
+&lt;sup>8 [1979] AATA 179.
+See also Re Allstate Explorations NL [1999] AATA 1019, upheld on appeal: Sabatica Pty Ltd v Allstate Exploration NL [2000] FCA 92 grounds for coming to a different conclusion because the Panel proceeding rectifies the procedural irregularity.

-9 See Rule 5.2
+&lt;sup>9 See Rule 3.2.2